 Related Post: Do Lyrics Really Need To Rhyme In A Song?

 You might be journaling and hearing the instrumentation ideas but not writing them down because you feel like it's silly or not your job.
 Don't think like that!
 Pairing your lyrics with instrumental ideas is another great way to give your song a fighting chance to come to life as authentically as possible.

 This may not be a big deal to writers that don't really get into music theory like that, but if you do, you can really help set the tonal mood for the songs and make sure they match the lyrics when you also document some chord ideas.

-These chord ideas you're hearing may be on a guitar, or it could be on a piano.
-Or maybe you're hearing synth sound ideas.
+These chord ideas you're hearing may be on a guitar, or they could be on a piano.
+Or maybe you hear synth sound ideas.
 Whatever the instrument you hear, document both that and the chord progressions.